Tahiti is famous for it’s captivating mix of tropical island informality, distinctive Polynesian culture and French savoir faire.

 Do as the Tahitian’s do and place a fragrant white tiare, Tahiti's national flower, behind your left ear – that means you're taken!

-For a uniquely Tahitian honeymoon experience, sip French wine and dine on French cuisine al fresco style in the capital Papeete, while people-watching exotic-looking Polynesians dressed in brightly coloured pareos (sarongs) strolling past.
+For a uniquely Tahitian holiday experience, sip French wine and dine on French cuisine al fresco style in the capital Papeete, while people-watching exotic-looking Polynesians dressed in brightly coloured pareos (sarongs) strolling past.

-Gateway to French Polynesia and the largest island in French Polynesia, Tahiti is the perfect place for honeymoon couples to do everything or nothing at all.
+Gateway to French Polynesia and the largest island in French Polynesia, Tahiti is the perfect place for holiday couples to do everything or nothing at all.

 Explore the island on foot or by jeep to discover dramatic waterfalls, cool rivers and deep green valleys covered with rainforests, soft ferns and fields of flowers; as well as natural wonders such as the scenic Faatautia Valley, the Arahoho Blowholes and Haamaremareahi Falls.